List of Justified characters: Wynn Duffy

-Wynn Duffy (played by Jere Burns) is a Dixie mafia middleman known and feared for his bloodthirsty tactics.
+Wynn Duffy (played by Jere Burns) is a Dixie Mafia middleman known and feared for his bloodthirsty tactics.
 He is first seen as a loan shark for the Dixie Mafia extorting Gary Hawkins for borrowed money.
-He survives a shoot-out with Raylan and reappears in Season 2, hired by Gary to assassinate Raylan and Winona.
-His attempt fails and he returns in Season 3, still in the employ of Emmitt Arnett.
+He survives a shoot-out with Raylan and reappears in season 2, hired by Gary to assassinate Raylan and Winona.
+His attempt fails and he returns in season 3, still in the employ of Emmitt Arnett.
 When Robert Quarles, a higher-up in the Detroit Mob, kills Arnett he takes Duffy on as an increasingly reluctant right-hand man.
 Duffy is disturbed by Quarles' psychopathic tendencies and irritated by being delegated to remedial tasks (such as cleaning up the blood of Quarles' victims).
-He eventually betrays Quarles to Raylan and raises to a high-ranking position within the Dixie Mafia.
+He eventually betrays Quarles to Raylan and rises to a high-ranking position within the Dixie Mafia.

-In Season 4 he is tasked by Nicky Augustine with finding Drew Thompson, and employs both Boyd and Johnny Crowder to help him do so.
-When he is unsuccessful in keeping Thompson from being arrested and thus able to testify against Detroit Mob Boss Theo Tonin, he flees Kentucky to avoid the wrath of Augustine.
+In season 4 he is tasked by Nicky Augustine with finding Drew Thompson, and employs both Boyd and Johnny Crowder to help him do so.
+When he is unsuccessful in keeping Thompson from being arrested and thus able to testify against Detroit Mob boss Theo Tonin, he flees Kentucky to avoid the wrath of Augustine.
 He returns after Augustine's death and enters a new, supposedly equal alliance with Boyd to move drugs through Harlan.
-In Season 5 the Detroit Mob is dismantled under Sammy Tonin's ineffective leadership, and a three-way partnership between Duffy, Boyd and Ethan Picker is born to smuggle heroin out of Mexico.
+In season 5 the Detroit Mob is dismantled under Sammy Tonin's ineffective leadership, and a three-way partnership between Duffy, Boyd and Ethan Picker is born to smuggle heroin out of Mexico.
 The trip proves disastrous and having lost money in the venture, Duffy brings in his old mentor Katherine Hale to help guide him.
 Together they make a deal with Boyd to abandon moving drugs and to focus on robbing banks.

-In Season 6, more of Duffy's background is revealed and we learn that he was responsible for snitching on Katherine's husband Grady, resulting in his death and also murdering AUSA Simon Poole to prevent Grady from learning he was the snitch.
+In season 6, more of Duffy's background is revealed and we learn that he was responsible for snitching on Katherine's husband Grady, resulting in his death and also murdering AUSA Simon Poole to prevent Grady from learning he was the snitch.
 Duffy is reluctantly forced by Raylan and Art to become a CI against Boyd when they feel Boyd has talked Ava into compromising the case.
-Duffy's bodyguard, Mike Cosmatopolis (already appalled by his boss becoming a CI) learns that Duffy snitched on Grady and holds him hostage, planning to turn him into Katherine but this backfires when Mike refuses to allow Katherine to kill his boss, resulting in a brutal fight that results in Katherine's trachea being crushed and Mike shot five times throughout his body.
+Duffy's bodyguard, Mike Cosmatopolis (already appalled by his boss becoming a CI), learns that Duffy snitched on Grady and holds him hostage, planning to turn him over to Katherine, but this backfires when Mike refuses to allow Katherine to kill him, resulting in a brutal fight that results in Katherine's trachea being crushed and Mike shot five times throughout his body.
 After this, Duffy is relieved of being a CI and sees a woman about a new identity as well as a dog-grooming van.
 In the series finale, it is implied that Duffy is the one responsible for helping Ava escape unnoticed from Harlan in exchange for the remaining $9 million of Markham's cash and Raylan reveals that Duffy has since vanished off the face of the Earth and is rumored to be somewhere in Fiji.